-Currently, the Commonwealth has no tax anticipation notes outstanding.
+Currently, the Commonwealth has \$1,000 million in tax anticipation notes outstanding, which mature on June 30, 2011.
 In fiscal year 2010, the Commonwealth issued \$800 million in tax anticipation notes, which were paid in full on June 30, 2010.
 In the preceding eleven fiscal years, the Commonwealth did not issue any tax anticipation notes.
-The Commonwealth expects to issue \$1,000 million in tax anticipation notes on or about October 12, 2010.